- Reasons to clean up a business Instagram page

-- The lack of a profile picture and posts.
+- The lack of a profile picture and posts

-- No profile bio description.
+- No profile bio description

-- A high number of subscriptions and a small number of followers.
+- A high number of subscriptions and a small number of followers

 The above account looks like a bot.

-Before starting cleaning up, make sure you know the portrait of your target audience aka buyer persona.
-Some people hide behind the “empty” accounts with no posts just because they don’t want to share their personal life, but love to follow others.
-They also may be interested in your brand or product.
-Just need some time and courage to purchase it.|
+|Ignoring your target audience||Make sure you know the portrait of your target audience.
+Remember, some people hide behind the “empty” accounts because they don’t want to share their personal lives but love to spy on others.
+They may be interested in your brand or product.
+You just need some time and courage to purchase it.|

 - If you have a large number of followers, consider using trusted bot cleaning services.

-Two ways to clean your Instagram account
+Two ways to clean your Instagram account”

-- Open your profile
+- Open the profile of unwanted followers.

 Conclusion: Content is king